TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

    <img src="images/checkerrors.png" alt="Docs Action error" width="550"/>

-   - Commit will redpo the check and observe the status.
+   - Committing the change will re-run the action and you will be able to check if your change has fixed the problem.

     <img src="images/changes_docscheck_success.png" alt="Docs Action success" width="550"/>